The Dirt:

 While his method to maintaining overall health seems like a balanced approach, we did a couple of double-takes over Brady’s shunning of conventionally grown and genetically modified food.
 Eating a diet rich in fruits, vegetables, and lean protein is most important to your health, whether you shop at your local grocery store or the local farm stand.
 Whether you choose to buy conventional or organic foods, regulations ensure the safety of the food that hits your plate.

 “If Brady wants to know the facts about today’s agriculture, he should come to visit my farm and learn the facts.”
-Maryland farmer who grows corn, soybeans, canning tomatoes, grapes, and fresh-market green beans writes to Tom Brady to discuss his misinformed ‘issues’ with conventional farming.
+A Maryland farmer who grows corn, soybeans, canning tomatoes, grapes, and fresh-market green beans writes to Tom Brady to discuss his misinformed ‘issues’ with conventional farming.

 Brady’s very regimented diet is one that is designed specifically for his lifestyle and enables him to perform at the top of his game every day.
 He maintains that throwing the ball is easier than eating, so he tackles the quality, quantity, and timing of his meals with the same precision and focus as his passes to Gronk.